-(A.K.A. read this article light-heartedly and take it with a huge grain of salt).
+Important Second Note: Read this article light-heartedly and take it with a huge grain of salt.

-Now that we've gotten that out of the way, there are some well-known trends that are fun to make lists about, so here goes!
+Now that we've gotten those two points out of the way, I can say that there are some well-known trends that are fun to make lists about, so here goes!

 Just to update you, here are some gay-girl stereotypes that sadly are no longer reliable: